Infineon/BlockchainSecurity2Go-Android/CONTRIBUTING.md

 ### Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version] and the Contributing guidelines of the [atom](https://github.com/atom/atom) and g
+This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version] as well as from the [OpenGovernment Project](https://github.com/opengovernment/opengovernment/edit/master/CONTRIBUTING.md) and the [Atom Project](https://github.com/atom/atom).

 [homepage]: http://contributor-covenant.org
 [version]: http://contributor-covenant.org/version/1/4/